monkeywithacupcake/monkeywithacupcake.github.io/_posts/2022-03-13-start-bike-parking.md

 By Saturday night, there was a map - but it was only interactive on my own computer.
 I posted a screenshot on github in the readme.

 Today, I started down the path of using github pages to post an r blog that could keep the map updated.
 I had to reinstall ruby; it was a whole thing.
 But, I realized that a faster way would just be to through the map up on RPubs.
-The whole point was to keep me from spending time buildint another stupid website.
+The whole point was to keep me from spending time building another stupid website.

 On the plus side, the interactive map is up on RPubs.
-On the downside, there is no way to update/refresh RPubs, so I have to delete it and repost a "new document" at RPubs every time I make a change.

-I don't think it will be that big of a deal.
-And, done is sooooo much better than in my head.

 It's dead simple code.
 You can see the interactive map on RPubs [kitsap-bike-parking](https://rpubs.com/monkeywithacupcake/kitsap-bike-parking)